-Wear the compression stockings continuously for three days, removing them only to shower or to wash them.

-Wear them while sleeping.

-Starting on day 4, wear the compression stockings during the day for the next two weeks.
-After the two week period, the compression stocking do not need to be worn, but some patients find it more comfortable to continue wearing them.
+Wear the compression stockings continuously for three days and nights, removing them only to shower or to wash them.
+Starting on day 4, wear the compression stockings during the day until your next ultrasound.
+The compression stocking do not need to be worn after the ultrasound but some patients find it more comfortable to continue wearing them.
 Typically, patients should elevate the treated limb when not moving to decrease swelling.
 Keep the incisions clean and dry if there are any.
 Most patients return to mild activities either immediately or within a day.
 After three days, patients may participate in more vigorous activities, such as running, biking, or aerobic exercise.
 Hot baths, swimming, jumping, heavy lifting, and straining are discouraged for the first 3 days.
 Any additional restrictions will be given following the procedure if the provider feels it is necessary.